telerik/winforms-docs/dock/object-model/toolwindow-and-documentwindow-properties-and-methods.md

 ---
 title: ToolWindow and DocumentWindow Properties and Methods
 page_title: ToolWindow and DocumentWindow Properties and Methods | UI for WinForms Documentation
-description: ToolWindow and DocumentWindow Properties and Methods
+description: ToolWindow and DocumentWindow most used properties and methods.
 slug: winforms/dock/object-model/toolwindow-and-documentwindow-properties-and-methods
 tags: toolwindow,and,documentwindow,properties,and,methods
 published: True